Nexus-N3/nexus-n3-plugin-catalog/README.md

 # nexus-n3-plugin-catalog

-User-facing catalog of RS Nexus sensor and algorithm plugins.
+User-facing catalog of Nexus N3 sensor and algorithm plugins.

 This repository is the shared plugin workspace for Nexus N3 systems.
-It keeps plugin source repositories in one place, alongside optional built `.rsnxplugin` bundles that can be installed into `rs-nexus-os`.
+It keeps plugin source repositories in one place, alongside optional built `.rsnxplugin` bundles created locally during development and release workflows.

 ## What This Repository Is For